Umbrella Insurance Cost Guide: Extra Liability Coverage 2026

 What Umbrella Insurance Does NOT Cover

-- Your own injuries or property damage: Umbrella is liability-only.
-It doesn't pay for your medical bills or repair your home.
+• Your own injuries or property damage: Umbrella is liability-only.
+It doesn't pay for your medical bills or repair your own home or car.

-- Written contracts: Liability you've assumed under a written contract is generally excluded.
+• Written contracts: Liability you've assumed under a written contract is generally excluded from personal umbrella coverage.

 How Much Does Umbrella Insurance Cost?